FanWangEcon/R4Econ/README.md

-This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) for Panel Data Statistics/Econometrics Analyasis, produced by [Fan](https://fanwangecon.github.io/).
+This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) of support files for doing Panel Data Statistics/Econometrics Analyasis, produced by [Fan](https://fanwangecon.github.io/).
 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R codes are used.
-The goal of this repository is to make it easier to re-use codes produced for various projects.
+The goal of this repository is to make it easier to find/re-use codes produced for various projects.

-R is used.
-Packages from [Tidyverse](https://www.tidyverse.org/) are used.
-Materials are written in R using Jupyter notebook and shown as HTML files.
+R files are linked below by section.
+Some files have examples/instructions created using Jupyter notebooks and are shown as HTML files.
 To obtain codes and raw files, see [here](docs/gitsetup.md) for github set up.
 For HTML files, click on the links below.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.